Boruch-Baum/emacs-w3m/README.md

 * `bb_history-display`<sub>[_pr #4_](https://github.com/emacs-w3m/emacs-w3m/pull/4)</sub>
   * New option `w3m-history-in-new-buffer`.
-  * BUGFIXES: The global history display now properly handles page size control, ie. you can select where in the history to begin displaying and how many entries to display per page.
+  * Bugfixes: The global history display now properly handles page size control, ie. you can select where in the history to begin displaying and how many entries to display per page.
   * Cosmetic changes to the global history listing, including better timestamping.
   * Improved docstrings.

 * `bb_bookmarks` <sub>[_pr #40_](https://github.com/emacs-w3m/emacs-w3m/pull/40)</sub>
-  * IMPROVEMENTS: w3m-bookmark-add-all prompts only once for a section name, using a sane timestamp-based default, doesn't add bookmark buffers to the bookmark file, auto-refreshes bookmark buffers, and improve error handling.
+  * Improvements: w3m-bookmark-add-all prompts only once for a section name, using a sane timestamp-based default, doesn't add bookmark buffers to the bookmark file, auto-refreshes bookmark buffers, and improve error handling.
-  * BUGFIXES: Operate in all display modes, correct coding errors for functions string-match and switch-to-buffer.
+  * Bugfixes: Operate in all display modes, correct coding errors for functions string-match and switch-to-buffer.

 * `bb_filters`